 Financial Inclusion Department

 Research shows that financial inclusion plays a vital role in achieving macroeconomic policy goals such as inclusive economic growth, poverty reduction, reducing income inequality and improving welfare in a country.
-Considering the importance of financial inclusion and the recommendations of the international organizations such as the World Bank and the IMF, Da Afghanistan Bank established a dedicated department within DAB in June 2016 to improve and enhance financial inclusion across the country by formulating the National Financial Inclusion Strategy (NFIS) for Afghanistan.
+Considering the importance of financial inclusion and the recommendations of the international organizations such as the World Bank and the IMF, Da Afghanistan Bank established a dedicated department within DAB in June 2016 to improve and enhance financial inclusion across the country.

 The vision of FID is to provide convenient, secure, proper, affordable and sustainable access to a range of quality formal financial services for the Afghan citizens, especially the low-income, vulnerable and deprived segments of the society.
 Such financial services include but are not limited to transaction account, saving account, pension account, insurance, credit and proper payment instruments.